dgm/nws_griddata/README.md

     longitude: -74.0060
 ```

-This will create three sensors with the latest NWS gridded weather data, each containing full time-series data in their attributes.
+This will create four sensors with the latest NWS gridded weather data, each containing full time-series data in their attributes.